 Status of current planning applications and decisions

-If you would like to see application locations on a 3D map of Moreland, use our My Virtual Moreland 3D viewer.
+If you would like to see application locations on a 3D map of Moreland, go to our Virtual Moreland 3D page.

 Terms used in planning application reports

-The following explains the terms used in the planning application and decision reports.
+Below is an explanation of the terms used in planning application and decision reports.

-Our first request for further information before we can consider the application.
+Our first request for Further Information (FI) before we can consider the application.

-Our second request for further information before we can consider the application.
+Our second request for Further Information (FI) before we can consider the application.

 The documents required to advertise the application to the public are being prepared by our administrative staff.

-We issued a Notice of Decision to Amend a Planning Permit indicating that, unless a review is lodged with the Victorian Civil and Administrative Tribunal within 28 days of the giving of the notice, we will approve the amendment to the original approved planning permit with the conditions included on the Notice of Decision to Amend a Planning Permit.
+We issued a Notice of Decision to Amend a Planning Permit (NOD).
+This indicates that, unless a review is lodged with the Victorian Civil and Administrative Tribunal (VCAT) within 28 days of the giving of the notice, we will approve the amendment to the original approved planning permit with the conditions included on the NOD.

 We issued approval for an amendment to the original approved planning permit.
 Other approvals, such as a building permit, may still be required but these are unlikely to involve public input.